searls/todo_or_die/README.md

 ### The awful way you used to procrastinate

-In the Bad Old Days™, if you had a bit of code you knew needed to change later, you might leave yourself a code comment to remind yourself or some future traveler to implement it.
+In the Bad Old Days™, if you had a bit of code you knew you needed to change later, you might leave yourself a code comment to remind yourself to change it.

-Here's the real world example code comment that inspired this gem:
+For example, here's the real world code comment that inspired this gem:

 ``` ruby
 class UsersController < ApiController